All Collections

 9.1 Application of Forfeits

-9.1.1 No-shows.
 Teams that are not present within 30 minutes of the match start time will receive a forfeit.

-9.1.4 Incorrect or ineligible players.
 Players found to be in violation of Section 2 or Section 3 will result in forfeits for any matches in which they participate.

-9.1.5 Lack of adult sponsor communication.
 Teams that do not communicate in a timely manner, as described in Section 10, with League Officials will be subject to forfeiture of any and all of their teams with open matches.

-10.1 Maintain open and frequent communication
+10.1 Maintain Open and Frequent Communication

 10.2 Match Day Point of Contact